m4ttsch/omscs-notes-notes/information-security/access-control.md

 Complete mediation is essential for access control to work.
 There is no point having a system enforce policies if a user can step around the system.

 ## Access Control Matrix Defined
-We can abstract the information about “who has access to what” into a data structure called an **access control matrix** (ACM).
+We can abstract the information about "who has access to what" into a data structure called an **access control matrix** (ACM).

 Like any matrix, an ACM has rows and columns.
 The rows of an ACM correspond to the users, subjects or groups present in the system.
 The columns of an ACM correspond to the system resources that need to be protected.